Does CBD Show Up on a Drug Test?

 What is Cannabidiol (CBD)?

 Cannabidiol, usually marketed as CBD, is an active ingredient in cannabis/marijuana.
+This is different from Tetrahydrocannabinol (THC), another cannabinoid that has psychoactive components.
 Unlike many components found in marijuana, it is not psychoactive.
 This means using it does not make someone feel “high.”

 According to the World Health Organization (WHO), “… CBD exhibits no effects indicative of abuse or dependence…” 1